hermangroup/docs/masternodes/setup.rst

    Downloading the PGP key and verifying the signed binary

-Create a working directory for Dash, extract the compressed archive and copy the necessary files to the directory::
+Create a working directory for Historia, extract the compressed archive and copy the necessary files to the directory::

-  mkdir ~/.dashcore
+  mkdir ~/.historiacore
-  tar xfv dashcore-0.13.2.0-x86_64-linux-gnu.tar.gz
+  tar xfv historiacore-0.13.2.0-x86_64-linux-gnu.tar.gz
-  cp -f dashcore-0.13.2/bin/dashd ~/.dashcore/ cp -f dashcore-0.13.2/bin/dash-cli ~/.dashcore/
+  cp -f historiacore-0.13.2/bin/historiad ~/.historiacore/ cp -f historiacore-0.13.2/bin/historia-cli ~/.historiacore/

 Create a configuration file using the following command::

-  nano ~/.dashcore/dash.conf
+  nano ~/.historiacore/historia.conf

 An editor window will appear.
 We now need to create a configuration file specifying several variables.
 Copy and paste the following text to get